Articles

 7. Professional Website

-This is pretty obvious, but many designers do not have friendly portfolio sites.
-Even if you are not a web designer, you still need a nice-looking website because the quality of your website will reflect on you.
-If you can’t stand doing website designs or are having trouble finding a good web designer, try purchasing or modifying a pre-made website template.
+This one is pretty obvious, but a lot of designers do not have nice portfolio site.
+Even if you are not a web designer you still need a nice looking website, because the quality of your website will reflect back on you.
+If you can’t stand doing website designs or are having trouble finding a good web designer, try purchasing and or modifying a pre-made website template.

-There are a lot of websites out there that offer both HTML and WordPress theme portfolio templates, which make it super easy to put up an excellent fresh looking portfolio website ready to attract new clients.
+There are a lot of websites out there that offer both HTML and WordPress theme portfolio templates, which make it super easy to put up a nice fresh looking portfolio website, ready to attract new clients.

 ABOUT THE AUTHOR: